 When used in conjunction, alcohol and codeine can cause dangerous effects for drug users.
 Both drugs act on the central nervous system and, when these substances are used in conjunction, users may experience dangerous symptoms such as:

 - Coma, fainting and even death (Hall, 1996; Julien et al., 2011).

-Concurrent alcohol and codeine problems are quite serious and need to be addressed by a medical professional.
+Problems caused by concurrent alcohol and codeine use are quite serious and need to be addressed by a medical professional.
 Alcohol can cause the active ingredients in codeine to be released quicker into the bloodstream, which increases the risk of a drug overdose (Hall, 1996).
 If prescribed codeine, patients should avoid alcohol altogether, as the drug’s potential dangers are too severe to ignore.

 Treatment for Co-occurring Alcohol and Codeine Addiction